EberlyODL/phys010sjv11/newton_s_laws_of_motion.md

 The basic laws of motion were discovered/synthesized by Isaac Newton in the 17<sup>th</sup> century.
 We now know that these laws are not quite right; they are corrected by both relativity and quantum mechanics (as we will see later).
 For most motion of large objects at normal speed, the corrections are very small and Newton's laws work beautifully well.

 Since this is a class on modern physics, we will not spend much time on Newton's laws.
-We do need to discuss still to build a foundation for what is to come.
+We still need to discuss them to build a foundation for what is to come.

 ### The First law.